MicrosoftDocs/learn/learn-pr/wwl-azure/manage-identities-microsoft-entra-id/includes/8-microsoft-entra-identity-protection.md

 Microsoft Entra ID Protection helps organizations detect, investigate, and remediate identity-based risks.
-These identity-based risks can be further fed into tools like Conditional Access to make access decisions or fed back to a security information and event management (SIEM) tool for further investigation and correlation.<br>
+These identity-based risks can be further fed into tools like Conditional Access to make access decisions or fed back to a security information and event management (SIEM) tool for further investigation and correlation.

 :::image type="content" source="../media/microsoft-entra-identity-protection-overview-9425c35d.png" alt-text="Diagram showing an example of Microsoft Entra ID Protection.":::